Can you take a probiotic while breastfeeding?

 Benefits of probiotics on babies

-When your baby is born, they're born with what's called a 'sterile gut'.
+When your baby is born, they're born with what's called a 'sterile gut' [7].
 Over time, their gut microbiome is 'seeded' with helpful bacteria, ingested through breast milk, formula and foods (once they're old enough for solids).

-This process, known as 'bacterial colonisation' of your infant's gut, usually happens naturally through breast milk and feeding.
 However, if your infant experiences a condition such as diarrhoea, infant colic or allergies, this process might be disrupted.

 That's where probiotic supplements can help to restore the beneficial bacteria in your baby's gut.
 While probiotics have been shown to be safe and well-tolerated by infants, the evidence is limited and mixed as to their potential health benefits.